aadunn/glitcher/readme.md

 # imgmosh

-A command-line program that takes image input and (mostly) corrupts it.
+A command-line program that takes image input and creates digital chaos as output.